 Our fifth graders will be taking NYS tests in math and reading/language arts.
-The ELA and Math tests are in April.
+The ELA and Math tests are in April/May.
 Many demands are placed on the children in preparation for sending them over to the Middle School next year.
 I will do my best to prepare your children to be successful in their next educational experience.
 Email me any time with questions, concerns, or good news!

 Middle School will be here before we know it!
 The 6th grade counselors will be visiting us in April and we will be visiting and touring the Middle School also.
 The children will be able to ask any and all questions they may have.
 They are both very worthwhile experiences.

 The Bisons Game is in June.
 Any parents who would like to attend must purchase their own tickets.
 Call the office for our sections and seat numbers.
-Activity Day is .
-Our award ceremonies are scheduled for Monday and Tuesday,June and the at 9:00 am.
-Tuesday is designated for only fourth and fifth grade!
+Our award ceremonies are scheduled for Monday and Thursday,June 25th and 28th at 9:00 am.
+Thursday is designated for only fourth and fifth grade!

 Study Island and IXL Math are web sites that I highly recommend for children to practice their math skills.
 Remember to use math flash cards daily!
 The class will earn ice cream cones for knowing their math facts.
 Mrs. Litwin's computer lab site will give them many opportunities to practice their skills.
 Also, check out my interactive websites link.